Peyman-HK/Stabilized-HiDe-MK/README.md

 # Code sample for "De-randomized hierarchical deep neural networks with multiple knockoffs (De-randomized HiDe-MK)"

-This repository ontains code samples for "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants".
+This repository contains code samples for "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants".
 The method is a novel hierarchical deep neural network which is equipped with multiple sets of knockoffs with FDR guarantees.